Skip to content

 Message Delivery Errors

-• With retry: Retry mechanism handles retries with exponential backoff
+• With retry (default): Retry mechanism handles retries with configurable wait duration

 • Without retry: Exception logged and swallowed